 The only aspects of the Second Set of OECD Administrative Guidance included in the Law are Marketable Transferable Tax Credits (aside from the Transitional UTPR Safe Harbour).
 As such the additional rules for the substance-based income exclusion and currency conversion rules are not included.
 No aspects of the Third or Fourth Set of OECD Administrative Guidance are included in the Law.

-The October 2025 Draft Communique includes numerous other aspects including:
+The December 2025 Communique includes numerous other aspects including:

 First Set of OECD Administrative Guidance